If you don’t like the shape or appearance of your protruding ears, you may wonder if there’s something you can do about it.

-Some people choose to have otoplasty, also known as cosmetic ear surgery, to alter the ears’ shape, position, or size.
+Some people choose to have otoplasty in Houston, also known as cosmetic ear surgery, to alter the ears’ shape, position, or size.

-Patients can have otoplasty any time after the ears have reached their adult size, usually after five years old.
+Patients can have otoplasty any time after a potential patient’s prominent ears have reached their adult size, usually after five years old.

-Otoplasty is safe and effective, but it’s still severe surgery.
-So you should understand the potential risks before you move forward.
+Ear reshaping is safe and effective, but it’s still severe surgery which means there are otoplasty risks to consider.
+So you should understand the potential ear surgery risks before you move forward.